peterlidee/dive-in-next-13-tests/blog/4.combined/combined.md

 λ  (Server)  server-side renders at runtime (uses getInitialProps or getServerSideProps)
 ```

 Success, our `DynamicServer` component / page triggered a dynamic route rendering.
-I took some time to debug this problem so we could learn that these dynamic function won't automatically trigger dynamic rendering and to demonstrate the usefulness of testing.
+I took some time to show you how I debugged this problem so we could learn that these dynamic function won't automatically trigger dynamic rendering and to demonstrate the usefulness of testing.

 Lastly, let's create a `DynamicClient` component and run build: